 For that matter, I can easily picture an old martinet of a Malfoy paterfamilias keeping the son who had publicly embarrassed him by getting involved in a terrorist organization firmly under his thumb thereafter.
 Even after his partner in the cover-up, Barty Sr had been shunted sideways out of the DMLE.

 Riddle never put any real effort into trying to recruit the older generation.
-He’ll put pressure on them, or use them as Imperio’ed puppets without compunction, but even Karkaroff may have been not much older than Riddle, for all his silver hair (It had been black only 10 years earlier).
+He’ll put pressure on them, or use them as Imperio’ed puppets without compunction, but even Karkaroff may have been not much older than Riddle, for all his silver hair (It had still been black only 10 years earlier).
 Pretty much anyone more than about 3 years older than Tom were fairly safe from attempted recruitment.
 Tom wasn’t interested in them.

-Tom will go for the sure thing if he can.
+Tom will go for the sure thing whenever he can.
 That’s why just about all of his followers are the descendants of his own schoolmates and a few similar types that he picked up on the Continent.
 For all that Sirius Black raved on about how LV wanted to enlist more DEs, we don’t seem to get a lot of indication of this in the books.

-Even though the rest of the extremists are perfectly willing to fall into line once he starts laying down the law, and designating them as the “ruling class”, it doesn’t mean that they are actual members of his exclusive club.
+Despite the fact that the rest of the extremists are perfectly willing to fall into line once he starts laying down the law, and designating them as the “ruling class”, it doesn’t mean that they are actual members of his exclusive club.

 On the other hand, prior to the release of OotP most fanon writers who produced Marauder-era fics seemed to have been determined to put Lucius Malfoy into the same year as Severus Snape.
-Which was another widely adopted theory that the Daily Prophet article exploded.
+Which was another widely adopted theory that the Daily Prophet article in OotP exploded.

 Lucius, now revealed to be some 6 years older than Snape, is old enough to have been a 7th year in Snape’s first year, unless he has a birthday after September 1.
-Their time at Hogwarts is cannoniclly shown to have overlapped, but they are not exact contemporaries.
+Therefore, their time at Hogwarts is cannoniclly shown to have overlapped, but they are not exact contemporaries.
 I’ll admit that I never could really believe the Malfoy/Snape year-mates theory, but it has made for some lively and engaging storytelling, both dramatic and comic.
-At least one example of which can be found posted in the Publications area, elsewhere on this site.
+At least one example of which can be found posted in the Publications collection, elsewhere on this site.

 It has also been pointed out to me that if Lucius Malfoy had only *just* turned 41 when the Daily Prophet article ran after September first of ’95, then he would have been only five years ahead of Snape, which would certainly make a better argument for their continuing association afterwards.
 But I would tend to suspect that it might be unwise to depend upon that being the case.
 Not that we will ever be told.

 As to Lucius’s circumstances; We have known from an early point in the series that the Malfoy’s do indeed own a “mansion”.
 In Wiltshire.
-(We do not know whether it is in close proximity to Salisbury Plain.)
-For that matter we have known about the manor since we first encountered the Malfoys pere et fils in Borgin & Burke’s at the beginning of CoS.
+(We do not know whether it is in proximity to Salisbury Plain.)
+For that matter we have known about Malfoy manor since we first encountered the Malfoys pere et fils in Borgin & Burke’s at the beginning of CoS.

-For that manner, that the Malfoys did at one time also have a House Elf would imply that this property is probably neither small nor even remotely modern.
+That the Malfoys did at one time also have a House Elf would imply that this property is probably neither small nor even remotely modern.
 We do not yet know for certain whether Dobby was the Malfoy’s “hereditary” elf or whether he was awarded to the Malfoys by the House Elf Relocation Department of the Ministry of Magic at some point before, during, or after VoldWar I. But the probability is that he was “hereditary”.

 Although Pharnabazus raises a very good question, in his excellent ‘Expecto Patronum’ series, as to whether Lucius Malfoy is really as rich as he appears, there is little question that throughout the British wizarding world he is accounted a wealthy man.
 It is not difficult to regard the Malfoys as one of those families who have been living on the proceeds of their investments for generations.

-Wizard or Muggle, once a fortune reaches a certain level, the holder’s primary job is managing their money, no other occupation is deemed necessary.
+Wizard or Muggle, once a fortune reaches a certain level, the holder’s primary job is managing their money.
+No other occupation is deemed necessary.
 Lucius is probably at least the second or third head of the Malfoy family who has been in the “business” of money farming.

 Or, if the Malfoys go back anything like as far as the Blacks, quite possibly much, much more.
 There is no assurance of that, however.

-However, Lucius’s determination to make a public parade of his wealth, and his son’s tendency to boast of it leads many fans to conclude that the Malfoy fortune might be very “new” money.
+Nevertheless, Lucius’s determination to make a public parade of his wealth, and his son’s tendency to boast of it leads many fans to conclude that the Malfoy fortune might be very “new” money.
 This may or may not actually be the case, nor does it matter.
 But it must be admitted that their obsession on the subject is certainly as vulgar as any stereotypical sketch meant to be representative of the nouveau riche.
 Indeed, “rich, rude and snobbish” is a description which fits the Malfoys every bit as well as it did the Riddles.
-Astonishingly, this behaviour seems to be a manner to which a surprising number of people somehow manage to respond with great deference and admiration.
+Astonishingly, such behaviour seems to be a manner to which a surprising number of people somehow manage to respond with great deference and admiration.

 A minor point in support of this reading is that — rather to our surprise — the Malfoys do not appear to rate a seat on the Wizengamot.
 Since the members of the Wizengamot appear in the main to also hold posts within the Ministry of Magic, or other branches of the government, it is at this point uncertain whether this is a relevant factor or not.

 My own interpretation of the Malfoys’ background, which is just for fun, completely irrelevant, and altogether unsupported, is that they did not come over “with the Conqueror”, despite a determined effort later to give that impression.
 They did settle in England around the end of the reign of the Plantagenets (possibly coming over in the wake of Henry Tudor after the Battle of Bosworth in 1485), but rather than being landowners, at that point they were engaged in trade, at some reasonably successful level.
+Or, possibly, law or some other generally respected profession.

 At some point prior to the establishment of Seclusion, possibly during the brief reign of Mary Tudor, they managed to make enough of a killing in their commercial enterprises to enable their eldest son and heir to “marry up”, which is the point at which the manor came into Malfoy hands, either directly by marriage or by purchase enabled by young Madam Malfoy’s dowery.

-The family, which clearly has long-established isolationist sympathies, probably went into hiding on their own initiative some decades before wizarding Seclusion was imposed by statute, possibly as early as some point during the reign of James I, certainly well before Parliamentary rule, and upon the formal establishment of Seclusion they liquidated all of their holdings but the manor itself in order to buy into the Ministry-sanctioned cabal of wizarding traders.
+The family, which clearly has long-established isolationist sympathies, probably went under cover on their own initiative some decades before wizarding Seclusion was imposed by statute, possibly as early as some point during the reign of James I, certainly well before Parliamentary rule, and upon the formal establishment of Seclusion they liquidated all of their holdings but the manor itself in order to buy into the Ministry-sanctioned cabal of wizarding traders.
 The bulk of their current fortune dates from the Seclusion period.
 That trade cabal has done very well for its shareholders.

 Like I say, there is absolutely no support of this reading in canon.
 Nor any contradiction of it.